Swiss franc: Banknotes

 In 1907, the Swiss National Bank took over the issuance of banknotes from the cantons and various banks.
 It introduced denominations of 50, 100, 500 and 1000 francs.
-20-franc notes were introduced in 1911, followed by 5-franc notes in 1913.
+Twenty-franc notes were introduced in 1911, followed by 5-franc notes in 1913.
 In 1914, the Federal Treasury issued paper money in denominations of 5, 10 and 20 francs.
 These notes were issued in three different versions: French, German and Italian.
 The State Loan Bank also issued 25-franc notes that year.
 In 1952, the national bank ceased issuing 5-franc notes but introduced 10-franc notes in 1955.
 In 1996, 200-franc notes were introduced whilst the 500-franc note was discontinued.

-Nine series of banknotes have been printed by the Swiss National Bank, seven(?) of which have been released for use by the general public.
+Nine series of banknotes have been printed by the Swiss National Bank, seven of which have been released for use by the general public, the fourth and seventh being reserved and never issued.
 The sixth series from 1976, designed by Ernst and Ursula Hiestand, depicted persons from the world of science.

 This series was recalled on 1 May 2000 and is no longer legal tender, but notes can still be exchanged for valid ones of the same face value at any National Bank branch or authorized agent, or mailed in by post to the National Bank in exchange for a bank account deposit.
 The exchange program originally was due to end on 30 April 2020, after which sixth-series notes would lose all value.
 As of 2016, 1.1 billion francs' worth of sixth-series notes had not yet been exchanged, even though they had not been legal tender for 16 years and only 4 more years remained to exchange them.
 To avoid having to expire such large amounts of money in 2020, the Federal Council (cabinet) and National Bank proposed in April 2017 to remove the time limit on exchanges for the sixth and future recalled series.
 As of 2020, this proposal was enacted, so old banknote series will not expire.

 The seventh series was printed in 1984, but kept as a "reserve series", ready to be used if, for example, wide counterfeiting of the current series suddenly happened.
 When the Swiss National Bank decided to develop new security features and to abandon the concept of a reserve series, the details of the seventh series were released and the printed notes were destroyed.